-Day 1 Massa LubrenseMake your own way to the hotel where your Tour Manager will meet you for your welcome meeting that evening.
+Day 1 Massa LubrenseMake your own way to the hotel where your Holiday Director will meet you for your welcome meeting that evening.
 Meals included: D

 We'll follow ancient paths up to the peaceful hamlet of Casarlano, and then make our way to Sorrento.
 On the way we'll stop for lunch at Farm La Sorgente and see the terraced gardens where lemons, oranges, olives and grapes are grown.
 The farm also has its own cows and we'll watch as the farmer demonstrates how their milk is used to make ricottta and mozarella cheese.
 We'll sample the cheese for lunch, along with other freshly made produce, local wine and limoncello.

 Our walk continues to the delightful fishing village of Marina Grande.
 Here, we board a private boat for a cruise along the coast.
 Sit back, relax and soak up the sun as we sail past the Roman ruins of Villa Giovanna, unspoilt bays and a pretty fishing village.
 Meals included: B,L,D

 Day 3 Amalfi & RavelloHike 8 km/5 mi - 3hrs

 Today we are going to discover the wonders of the Amalfi Coast on a walk beginning in Amalfi town.
 From here we follow the old Valle delle Ferriere through beautiful woodland.
 Then we'll continue through the national park, admiring beautiful waterfalls and gigantic ferns which date back to prehistoric times.
 We then travel back to the hotel by coach, stopping at Ravello and walking a short distance to admire the spectacular scenery.
 Meals included: B,D

 Day 4 Massa Lubrense - at LeisureHow you spend today is completely up to you.
 You could choose to relax at the hotel, or join us on an optional trip to Pompeii and Mount Vesuvius.